Emmanuel-9/Akan/README.md

 - Always ensure changes made are always commited.
 - For this project, the behavior driven development was used in testing how the input given would be processed to give the desired output.
-- For this type of development, there are certain rules usually considered:
+ For this type of development, there are certain rules usually considered:
-   1. The behavior that we will need to write code to handle.
+   * The behavior that we will need to write code to handle.
-   2. A sample of input that would be demonstrate the behavior.
+   * A sample of input that would be demonstrate the behavior.
-   3. Expected output that we would get when code is working correctly.
+   * Expected output that we would get when code is working correctly.
-- The technologies used are HTML, CSS and JavaScript.
+ The technologies used are: HTML, CSS and JavaScript.
-- CONTACT INFO
+ ###### CONTACT INFO
    Email:oregadaniel181@gmail.com